contraband/autopilot/README.md

 state of the system towards that.
 This makes the plugin ideal for continuous delivery environments.

-1. The old application is renamed to `<APP-NAME>-old`.
+1. The old application is renamed to `<APP-NAME>-venerable`.
 It keeps its old route mappings and this change is invisible to users.

 2. The new application is pushed to `<APP-NAME>` (assuming that the name has